-Need for judgement
+This guide includes an updated illustrative auditors' report for a non-listed investment fund that has no other information and has adopted the following revised and new International Standards on Auditing (ISAs), which are effective for audits of financial statements for periods ending on or after 15 December 2016:

+- ISA 700 (Revised) Forming an Opinion and Reporting on Financial Statements; - ISA 701 Communicating Key Audit Matters in the Independent Auditor's Report; and - ISA 720 (Revised) The Auditor's Responsibilities Relating to Other Information.

+What's new in 2016?

+Need for judgement The standards impose additional requirements for reporting on an audit of financial statements of a listed entity.
+For an illustration presenting the illustrative auditors' report for a listed entity, see our publication Illustrative disclosures - Guide to annual financial statements (October 2016).
 This guide is part of our suite of publications - Guides to financial statements - and specifically focuses on compliance with IFRS.
-Although it is not exhaustive, this guide illustrates the disclosures required by IFRS for one hypothetical investment fund; for ease of illustration, the disclosures here are generally presented without regard to materiality.

-This guide should not be used as a boiler plate template.
-The preparation of an entity's own financial statements requires judgement, in terms of the choice of accounting policies, how the disclosures should be tailored to reflect the entity's specific circumstances, and the materiality of disclosures in the context of the organisation.

-Applying the concept of materiality to disclosures

-An entity needs to consider the concept of materiality when preparing the notes to its financial statements; it is not appropriate simply to apply the disclosure requirements in a standard without considering materiality.
-An entity does not need to provide a specific disclosure under IFRS if the information resulting from that disclosure is not material.
-Also, an entity has to take care not to reduce the understandability of its financial statements by obscuring material information with immaterial information or by aggregating material items that have different natures and functions.

-For example, a standard may provide specific disclosures for a material item in the financial statements, but even if the item is material, this does not mean that all of the disclosures specified in that standard will be material for that item.
-An entity applies the materiality concept on a disclosure-by-disclosure basis.

-Step-up in the quality of financial statements

-Investors continue to ask for a step-up in the quality of business reporting so entities should be careful not to become buried in compliance to the exclusion of relevance.
+Although it is not exhaustive, this guide illustrates the disclosures required by IFRS for one hypothetical investment fund; largely without regard to materiality.
+The preparation and presentation of financial statements require the preparer to exercise judgement, in terms of the choice of accounting policies, the ordering of notes to the financial statements, how the disclosures should be tailored to reflect the entity's specific circumstances, and the relevance of disclosures considering the needs of the users.
+Materiality Specific guidance on materiality and its application to the financial statements is included in paragraphs 29-31 of IAS 1 Presentation of Financial Statements .
+Materiality is relevant to the presentation and disclosure of the items in the financial statements.
+Preparers need to consider whether the financial statements include all of the information that is relevant to understanding an entity's financial position on the reporting date and its financial performance during the reporting period.
+Preparers also need to take care not to reduce the understandability of an entity's financial statements by obscuring material information with immaterial information or by aggregating material information that is different by nature or function.
+Individual disclosures that are not material to the financial statements do not have to be presented - even if they are a minimum requirement of a standard.
+Preparers need to consider the appropriate level of disclosure based on materiality for the reporting period.
+Step-up in the quality of financial statements Investors continue to ask for a step-up in the quality of business reporting so entities should be careful not to become buried in compliance to the exclusion of relevance.
 In preparing its financial statements, an entity needs to keep in mind its wider responsibilities for reporting this information in the most meaningful way.
-For more information, see our Better Business Reporting website.
+For more information, see our Better business reporting website.